 Medical marijuana offers an alternative to treat certain conditions and diseases.
-From his Vorhees, NJ practice, but also serving Cherry Hill, Marlton, Mount Laurel and Philadelphia, board-certified internist Dr. David Zweiback is proud to prescribe medical marijuana to qualifying patients at.
+From his Vorhees, NJ, practice, but also serving Cherry Hill, Marlton, Mount Laurel and Philadelphia, board-certified internist Dr. David Zweiback is proud to prescribe medical marijuana to qualifying patients.
 To learn more about the qualifications and medical conditions for medical marijuana, call the office or request an appointment online to schedule a consultation.

 Medical marijuana is the use of Cannabis sativa, or marijuana, for medical purposes.
 Just like any other medication, the administration of medical marijuana is strictly overseen by a licensed physician, and its use is reserved for valid medical ailments.

 Medical marijuana is the medicinal-grade cannabis plant, and its pure extracts are used to treat a medical illness or improve a symptom.
 It’s most frequently used by vaping, oral, or sublingual extracts.

 The healing properties are part of the cannabidiol (CBD) in the plant in addition to the critical levels of medical terpenes and flavonoids.
 Through traditional plant breeding techniques, cannabis plants are being produced that have higher levels of CBD.

 When prescribed by a licensed doctor, medical marijuana is legal in Pennsylvania state, but it’s still illegal by federal standards.
 It must be used according to the doctor’s directions, and only the patient who’s given the prescription is allowed to use medical marijuana.